NOAA-GSL/wxvx/README.md

 ### forecast.mask

 The `forecast.mask` value may be omitted, or set to the YAML value `null`, in which case no masking will be applied.

+### forecast.name

+An arbitrary value identifying the forecast model being verified.
+This name will appear in MET stat output.

 ### forecast.path